How Much is Managed IT in Phoenix 2023? (And Why?)

 The number of servers can dramatically affect the price of support.
 Just like increasing the number of users equals higher prices, having more servers is more expensive.

-“More servers equals more complexity on the network and firewall, more backups, more security measures,” he said.
-“It usually takes about two to four hours of support per month, per server.”
+“More servers equal more complexity on the network and firewall, more backups, more security measures,” Andrulis said.
+“It usually takes about two to four hours of support per month per server.”

-Even if you don’t have a server, prepare for a conversation about getting a server.
-MSPs usually recommend servers for growing companies, as it’s essential for most companies.
+Even if you don’t have a server, prepare for a conversation about getting one.
+MSPs usually recommend servers for growing companies, as they are essential.

-If you’re a small business and want to buy a server outright, expect to spend $1000 to $3000 to set up one server.
-The cost for a server goes up or down depending on its use and its hardware.
+If you’re a small business and want to buy a server outright, expect to spend $1,000 to $3,000 to set up one server.
+The cost of a server goes up or down depending on its use and hardware.
+Server prices also increased dramatically during the COVID-19 pandemic due to supply chain problems and equipment shortages, and servers are still pretty expensive to build today.

 Another option MSPs provide is getting a server with the MSP instead of building your own.
-There is a lower upfront price but a monthly fee for the server.
+It’s a lower upfront cost with a monthly fee instead.

 For example, at ITS, our cloud servers start at $185 per month, while a Backup and Data Recovery (BDR) server will start at $200 per month.
-Other MSPs will also have price ranges between $200 - $500 for servers.
+Other MSPs will also have prices ranging between $200 and $500 for servers.

 4. Amount of Data

 Data is pretty complex.
-For in-house IT, the cost for data storage is different from the cost of protecting it.
+For in-house IT, the cost of data storage is different from the cost of protecting it.

 Many issues like cybercrimes, faulty equipment or software, or human errors come up that can affect your data.
 An MSP doing its job right fools you into thinking these issues don’t exist.

-Like users and servers, more data requires more storage and more management, which results in a higher fee.
+Like users and servers, more data requires more storage and management, resulting in a higher fee.

 Data storage has a huge price range.
-You might spend anywhere between $5/month (for directly bought cloud storage with no maintenance) to $500/month (for maintained data storage with backups).
+You might spend anywhere from $5 per month (for directly bought cloud storage with no maintenance) to $500 per month (for maintained data storage with backups).

 5. Services and Upgrades Needed